dotnet/docfx/docs/reference/docfx-json-reference.md

 dest                     | Defines the output folder of the generated metadata files.
 Relative paths are relative to the docfx.json file being used.
-To go up a folder use `../`. shouldSkipMarkup         | If set to true, DocFX would not render triple-slash-comments in source code as markdown. filter                   | Defines the filter configuration file, please go to [How to filter out unwanted apis attributes](../tutorial/howto_filter_out_unwanted_apis_attributes.md) for more details. properties               |  Defines an optional set of MSBuild properties used when interpreting project files.
-These are the same properties that are passed to msbuild via the `/property:name=value` command line argument.
+To go up a folder use `../`. shouldSkipMarkup         | If set to true, DocFX would not render triple-slash-comments in source code as markdown. filter                   | Defines the filter configuration file, please go to [How to filter out unwanted apis attributes](../tutorial/howto_filter_out_unwanted_apis_attributes.md) for more details. disableDefaultFilter     | Disables the default filter configuration file. disableGitFeatures       | Disables generation of view source links. properties               | Defines an optional set of MSBuild properties used when interpreting project files.
+These are the same properties that are passed to msbuild via the `/property:name=value` command line argument. noRestore                | Do not run `dotnet restore` before building the projects. namespaceLayout          | Defines how namespaces in TOC are organized.
+When set to *flattened*, renders namespaces as a single flat list.
+When set to *nested*, renders namespaces in a nested tree form.
+The default is *flattened*. memberLayout             | Defines how member pages are organized.
+When set to *samePage*, places members in the same page as their containing type.
+When set to *separatePages*, places members in separate pages.
+The default is *samePage*. allowCompilationErrors   | When enabled, continues documentation generation in case of compilation errors.

 **Sample**
 ```json